 5. Music Theory

 As in any area of music, a solid background in music theory and aural skills is critical.
 Sampson encourages students to include “classes (arranging, harmony, etc.) specific to popular music, as there are voicings, rhythmic elements and practices specific to the field.”

 6. Music History

-Understanding popular music within a larger historical and cultural context is important.
+Understanding pop music within a larger historical and cultural context is important.
 It brings depth and perspective to performance, business, and communication, and gives popular music the serious consideration it deserves.

 7. Liberal Arts